 He quickly found that so many of the problems that are not explained by Conventional Western medicine are completely understood by Traditional Chinese Medicine and several other 'Holistic' ideas—and that these problems can be solved.
-Traditional Chinese Medicine and any other Holistic approach will view the body and the world around us in a way that is dramatically different from Conventional medicine.
+Traditional Chinese Medicine and any other Holistic approach will view the body and the world around us in a way that is dramatically different from Conventional Western medicine.

 Dr. Parker set out to learn about Traditional Chinese Veterinary Medicine.
-His search for knowledge and understanding led him to 2 key sources: the Chi Institute in Florida, and Dr. Nicole Sheehan in Davidson, North Carolina.
+His search for knowledge and understanding quickly led him to 2 key sources: the Chi Institute in Florida, and Dr. Nicole Sheehan in Davidson, North Carolina.

-The instructors and mentors at the Chi Institute continue to teach Dr. Parker about all of the ways that Chinese Medicine identifies imbalances in the body and the environment, and how individuals of different constitutions respond to those imbalances, and how to treat them.
+The instructors and mentors at the Chi Institute continue to teach Dr. Parker about all of the ways that Chinese Medicine identifies imbalances in the body and the environment, and how individuals of different Constitutions respond to those imbalances, and how to treat them.
 At the Chi Institute Dr. Parker learned that Chinese Medicine has an answer for so many problems that Conventional medicine does not understand, but those answers are different for each individual animal!

-As Dr. Parker started to discover the vast realm of non-conventional (alternative) therapies that are available he realized that he was no longer just seeking knowledge.
+As Dr. Parker started to discover the vast realm of non-Conventional (alternative) therapies that are available he realized that he was no longer just seeking knowledge.
 But that he was now seeking understanding and acceptance of some things that defy our modern reductionist scientific process.

 Dr. Parker has adopted a truly Holistic approach to animal and human health that explores biologically-appropriate nutrition, lifestyle & exercise & social interactions, emotional & physiological issues from the past, chemical & environmental toxicities and accumulations, herbs & glandular supplements, acupuncture, chiropractic, while not forgetting that modern Western medicine also has great value when used properly.